tensorflow/tensorboard/README.md

 ### TensorBoard is showing only some of my data, or isn't properly updating!

 > **Update:** the [experimental `--reload_multifile=true` option][pr-1867] can
-> now be used to poll multiple files per directory for new data, rather than
+> now be used to poll all "active" files in a directory for new data, rather
-> just the most recent one as described below.
-You may need to install our
+> than the most recent one as described below.
+A file is "active" as long as it
+> received new data within `--reload_multifile_inactive_secs` seconds ago,
+> defaulting to 4000.
+You may need to install our nightly build
-> nightly build [`tb-nightly`][tb-nightly] for this option to be available.
+> [`tb-nightly`][tb-nightly] for this option to be available.

 This issue usually comes about because of how TensorBoard iterates through the `tfevents` files: it progresses through the events file in timestamp order, and